Tuesday, 23 September 2014

 Long-Term Liabilities

 From the name itself, you are able to see that these liabilities are of long-term or for longer durations.
-Normally such liabilities are cleared in many years and the terms of repayments are set forth at the time of obtaining the fund or during execution of the contract.
+Normally, such liabilities are cleared in many years, and the terms of repayment are set forth at the time of obtaining the funds or during execution of the contract.
 Bank loans for long periods, mortgages, etc. fall under this category.

 Contingent Liabilities